angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-traditional-vs-self-publishing.md

 description: I chose to self-publish my first book.
 Here's why.
 image: img/img_2026.jpg
 ---
-I'm going to start this out by saying I don't know much about the publishing industry in general and I'm certainly no expert (I'm very much learning as I go).
-I can't say if self-publishing is better or worse than traditional publishing, but based on what I've read, it really comes down to personal preference.
-If you write a quality book there's a good chance readers will find you either way.

-So with that in mind, I decided that self-publishing was the lesser of two evils.
 I was quickly turned off by the idea of traditional publishing due to the lengthy process (and expected rejections) of sending out query letters to literary agents before even getting to a publisher.
 While having the backing of a publisher is appealing for many reasons, not seeing my book reach the market for months, years, (ever?) didn't appeal to me.

 Self-publishing has its own list of down sides as well, much of which boil down to having to commit to the investment and doing the work yourself.
 Time & money my friends.